Thomasdlsv/Bachelor_Thesis_2025/README.md

   ```

   This script will:
   - Load and preprocess the Fetal_Dataset (can adjust which dataset loaded from the 'datasets' folder in the main code).
   - Define and configure several imputation methods (BGAIN, BN_AUG_Imputer, MICE, etc.).
   - Run repeated evaluation of imputation quality and downstream impact.
   - Aggregate and print results

 ---

 ## 4. Configurations
-    - **Experiment parameters** (number of repetitions, missing rates, random seed) can be set at the top of `tests/imputation_tests/main.py`.
+  - Experiment parameters: (number of repetitions, missing rates, random seed) can be set at the top of `tests/imputation_tests/main.py`.
-    - **Evaluation pipeline** missingness rates (10%, 20%,...), and missingness patterns (MCAR, MAR, MNAR) are handled in `tests/imputation_tests/configurations.py`.
+  - Evaluation pipeline: missingness rates (10%, 20%,...) and missingness patterns (MCAR, MAR, MNAR) are handled in `tests/imputation_tests/configurations.py`.
   - You can add or remove imputation methods and adjust missingness patterns as needed.

 ---